dshean/pygeotools/README.md

 ## Disclaimer

-This originated as a poorly-written, poorly-organized personal repo that I am finally cleaning up and distributing.
+This originated as a poorly written, poorly organized personal repo that I am finally cleaning up and distributing.
 There are some useful things that work very well, other things that were hastily written for a one-off task several years ago, and some confusing things that were never finished.
 I have no tests.
 The minor changes needed for migration to this repo have undoubtedly broken some things.

 Contributions, bug reports, and general feedback are all welcome.
 My time is limited, I have bad habits, and I could really use some help.
 Thanks in advance.